DavidCEllis/ducktools-pytui/README.md

   * Conda environments are a completely separate ecosystem, while everything this supports uses the standard PyPI ecosystem
   * Supporting Conda would basically require a whole separate parallel set of commands
-* Manage `ducktools.pytui` specific runtimes
+* Manage `ducktools-pytui` specific runtimes
   * I don't want to add *yet another* place Python can be installed
-  * `ducktools.pytui` is intended to help manage tools and installs that already exist
+  * `ducktools-pytui` is intended to help manage tools and installs that already exist